CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

 ### Returns

-- `timestamp` (integer): The time in at which the request was made.
+- `timestamp` (integer): The time at which the request was made.

 - `status` (string): Status of the request, either "success" or "error".

-- `data` (Array<JSON OBJECT>): If successful, contains the requested user recommendation data in array form of json object elemets.
+- `data` (Array<JSON OBJECT>): If successful, contains the requested user recommendation data in array form of JSON object elements.

   - `id` (int): The media_ID of the title

-  - `title` (string): The title of the title youre retrieving
+  - `title` (string): The title of the title you are retrieving

   - `image` (string): The image poster of the title

   - `description` (string): The description of the title

-  - `seasons` (int): The number of seasons the tvshow has.
+  - `seasons` (int): The number of seasons the TV show has.

   - `duration` (int): The duration of the movie.

   - `content_rating` (string): The age restriction of the title

-  - `release_date` (integer): The year at which the title was release
+  - `release_date` (integer): The year in which the title was released

   - `genre` (Array): The genres associated with the title

-  - `cast` (Array): The names of acting cast associated with the title
+  - `cast` (Array): The names of the acting cast associated with the title

   - `director` (Array): The names of directors associated with the title